The fundamental localization phases in quasiperiodic systems: A unified framework and exact results: Exactly solvable models for all fundamental localization phases

-By implementing the three universal theorems, we identify the seven fundamental phases realized in the 1D quasiperiodic optical Raman lattice model~\citep{wang2020b,wang2022a}, as illustrated in Fig.~\ref{fig:QPRaman}(a).
-This model is constructed by manipulating the IDZs on the shared components and the chiral symmetry.
-Specifically, with the chiral symmetry, we obtain three pure phases.
-Further breaking of the chiral symmetry leads to the presence of mobility edges and four additional coexisting phases.
-The Hamiltonian is given by
+We now show a highly novel result that the seven fundamental localization phases can be realized in the 1D QP optical Raman lattice model~\citep{wang2020b}, as illustrated in Fig.~\ref{fig:QPRaman}(a).
+This model is constructed by manipulating the IDZs in the shared components and the chiral symmetry.
+Specifically, in the presence of chiral symmetry, three distinct pure phases are obtained.
+Breaking chiral symmetry introduces MEs and four additional coexisting phases.
+The Hamiltonian reads

-where $t_0$ and $t_{\mathrm{so}}$ are the spin-conserved and spin-flipped hopping coefficients, $M_z$ is the strength of QP Zeeman potential. $\eta$ is the chiral parameter controlling the ratio of spin-dependent to spin-independent QP potentials, which governs the extent of chiral symmetry breaking.
+where $t_0$ ($t_{\mathrm{so}}$) denote spin-conserved (spin-flipped) hopping coefficient, $M_z$ is QP potential strength, and $\eta$ is the chiral parameter that controls the ratio of spin-dependent (Zeeman) to spin-independent (chemical) QP potentials, governing the extent of chiral symmetry breaking.